MckinstryJ/OpenAI_Keras_LL/README.md

 ```python
 Q[s,a] - U[s,a] / m >= 2 * e
 ```
 Where U is the table for attempted updates and e is a defined value which is the sample complexity of exploration.
-This is considered as a PAC-MDP because the sample complexity is of the algorithm is less than some polynomial (specified in its paper).
+This is considered as a PAC-MDP because the sample complexity, of the algorithm, is less than some polynomial (specified in its paper).

 #### Running
 Running this algorithm with the full args is shown below: